Strategic Land Promotion

 Led by the experienced partnership of Alister Hume and consultant Graham Warren (the co- founder of Chapman Warren), the team have a record of delivery of strategic land allocations via the planning system.
 We believe the real skill of strategic land promotion is to anticipate directions of growth and to promote the benefits of development in advance of the local plan review process.
 The experience of the Hume Planning team provides clients with a better understanding of the level of risk before making long term investment decisions.

-Hume Planning’s approach to the strategic land promotion process involves 4 main stages;
+Although each promotional strategy will be tailored to the specific site circumstances, Hume Planning’s general approach to the strategic land promotion process involves 4 main stages;

 - Stage 1: The assessment of demographic growth forecasts and brownfield site capacity for the individual district.
 The consideration of political and environmental constraints shaping the potential capacity for future growth within each district area is then examined.
-These conclusions provide an important context for understanding the development pressures and level of growth likely to be required in each local authority area.
+These conclusions provide an important context for understanding the development pressures and level of growth likely to be required in each local authority area and sometimes involves cross border co-operation.

-- Stage 3: The Hume Planning team have experience of land ownership searches and land assembly and option negotiations on behalf of housebuilders.
+- Stage 3: The Hume Planning team have experience of land ownership searches and land assembly and land agreement negotiations on behalf of housebuilders.
 Hume Planning is also able to work direct for the landowner to promote the land via the planning process, assembling a project team and promoting the land sometimes on a no allocation /no fee basis.
-This provides a direct relationship between the consultant team and the landowner which some land owners prefer as this does not involve any promotional expenditure.
+This provides a direct relationship between the consultant team and the landowner.

 Graham Warren was the co-founder of Chapman Warren and has masterminded the promotion of many strategic projects through the local plan process.
 Some of Graham’s clients have included Taylor Wimpey, Barratt, Broadgate Homes, Crest Homes, Redrow, Meridian Strategic Land and private landowners.
 Graham has also overseen the expansion of Swindon on sites totalling up to 10,000 dwellings.
 Full details appear on Graham’s website www.grahamwarren.co.uk